14 Peaks: Nothing Is Impossible

 14 Peaks: Nothing Is Impossible is a 2021 documentary film directed by Torquil Jones, and produced by Noah Media Group, Little Monster Films and Torquil Jones with Nirmal Purja, Jimmy Chin and Elizabeth Vasarhelyi as executive producers.
 The film follows Nepalese mountaineer Nirmal Purja and his team as they attempt to climb all 14 eight-thousander peaks within a then record time of under seven months.
-The previous record was over seven years.
+The previous record was 7 years and 310 days held by South Korean climber Kim Chang.

 A significant portion of the footage was taken by the expedition team, while additional images and interviews were added later by the director, including interviews with Reinhold Messner (who called the feat "a unique statement in the history of mountaineering"), and other major high-altitude mountaineers, and Purja's family (including his wife and brothers).
 The film premiered at the DOC NYC Film Festival, and was released on Netflix on 29 November 2021.

 Background

 The documentary is about Project Possible, a plan by Nepali high altitude climber Nirmal Purja to climb all of the world's 14 highest peaks with an altitude greater than 8000 m (called eight-thousanders) inside 7 months (i.e. from early spring to late summer, before the winter season begins).
 The actual climbing took 6 months and 6 days between April 2019 to October 2019.
 The first person to climb the 14 eight-thousanders was Italian climber Reinhold Messner who took 16 years between 1970 and 1986 and completed the feat without using supplementary oxygen.
 By 2013, the feat had been achieved in 7 years and 310 days by South Korean climber Kim Chang, who also did not use supplementary oxygen.
 Purja decided to use oxygen above 7500 m for Project Possible based on prior experiences when not using oxygen on past eight-thousander climbs would have stopped him from saving the lives of stricken climbers (something he ended up doing several times during the project).
 In 2021, when leading a larger all-Nepali team to complete the first winter ascent of K2, Purja did not use oxygen.

 Messner appears several times in the film talking about eight-thousanders and what Purja was trying to do; Purja met Messner after suffering a bad fall on Nanga Parbat but Messner gave him encouragement to keep going, with Purja recounting: "He looked into my eyes and said, 'You can do it'.
 He told me to my face, and he hadn't even seen my climb.
 When he did the 8000-ers, the whole mountaineering community was against him, but he proved the concept.
 He did it when the world couldn't see his vision".
 He set the record of climbing 14 peaks.